Representing model inadequacy: A stochastic operator approach: Chemical mechanism models

 \section{Chemical mechanism models}

 Chemical mechanisms and kinetics models describe the process and rates of chemical reactions.
 In a typical chemical reaction, there is a set of reactant species which, after a complex series of intermediate reactions, ultimately form the chemical products.
 These intermediate steps, in which chemical species react directly with each other, are called elementary reactions.
 The set of elementary reactions is called the reaction mechanism, and a typical combustion problem may include tens to thousands of elementary reactions.
-This section provides a minimal introduction to the essentials of chemical kinetics necessary to understand the development of the model inadequacy representation in \S~\ref{sec:op}.
+This section provides a minimal introduction to the essentials of chemical kinetics necessary to understand the development of the model inadequacy representation in \S\ref{sec:op}.
 For more details on chemical kinetics, see \cite{steinfeld98} for a general text and \cite{williams85} for a presentation focused on combustion.

-To introduce the main concepts, consider the following example reaction set with four species and two reversible (meaning that the reactions can proceed in either direction---e.g., from A and B to C or from C to A and B) elementary reactions:
+To introduce the main concepts, consider the following example reaction set with four species and two reversible elementary reactions:

 where A, B, C, and D denote the different chemical species, and $k_1^f$, $k_2^f$ and $k_1^b$, $k_2^b$ are the forward and backward rate coefficients, respectively.
-Let $\bm{x} = [x_1, x_2, x_3, x_4]^T$ be the vector of molar concentrations (having dimensions moles per unit volume) corresponding to species A, B, C, D. In the differential equations describing the evolution of the species' concentrations, each elementary reaction is a sink for the reactant species and a sources for the product species.
-The rate of each reaction is often modeled as linear in the concentration of the reactants, although this power, or order, associated with a given species may be non-unity.
-With the assumption that it is linear in each species, the forward rate expressions of the two reactions are thus
+Let $\bm{x} = [x_1, x_2, x_3, x_4]^T$ be the vector of molar concentrations (having dimensions moles per unit volume) corresponding to species A, B, C, D. The rate of each reaction is often modeled as linear in the concentration of the reactants, although this power, or order, associated with a given species may be non-unity.
+With the assumption of linearity in each species, the forward rate expressions of the two reactions are thus

 Similarly, the backward rates are given by

 Finally, the ODEs for the molar concentrations are